sjbrown/1kfa/mod_guide_player.md

 If there are any negative consequences (damage, danger, etc) from the result, all the participating characters must suffer them.

-Supporting players may not Do a Flashback on Teamwork Flips.

 ## Flips only happen when the situation is uncertain or risky